 When I was a believer, I was guilty of saying these words as well.
-I was programmed to mimic what someone else repeated to me.
-I remember waking up from dreams and sending texts to people saying, “God wanted me to tell you…” So I know from experience that sometimes we do these things with good intentions.
-But instead of saying “God said” it should have been “Tish said.”
-LOL.
-Because these things can ONLY be confirmed by the person who is saying it.
+I was programmed to spread the Gospel and assumed it was okay to say “God said” to strike ‘conviction’ a.k.a.
+FEAR in a person’s heart.
+It was easy for me to say ‘God said’ for bible verses that could be searched out.
+But I remember waking up from dreams and sending texts to people that read, “God wanted me to tell you…” I thought these things were being done with good intentions.
+But instead of saying “God said,” it should have been “Tish said,” LOL, because these things can ONLY be confirmed by the person who is saying it.
 No one else hears it.

 Some may think that saying “God said” is not really a big deal.
 So what, right?
-We all want nice things.
+We all want nice things!
 It’s only going to encourage people to strive for the best in life.
-The Bible says….

 Malachi 3:6 (KJV)

 6 For I am the Lord, I change not; therefore ye sons of Jacob are not consumed.

 But what is the irony when “God” told you to get that expensive vehicle and then goes back on ‘his’ instructions by later telling you to give it back to the dealership (in the form of a repo).
 Now your credit score is ruined and you have no vehicle or your house is foreclosed and you have no home.
 If ‘he’ changes not, then was it really ‘God’ that told you to live beyond your means in the first place?
 Whose voice was that in your mind?
 How do you distinguish between your own thoughts and a ‘God’ voice?